 iBoysoft Drive Manager will mount your NTFS drive in Mac OS X automatically.
 After getting notified that your NTFS drive is mounted successfully, you can read, write and manage it as you want.

-To enable write to NTFS software on macOS 10.13 High Sierra, please refer to top best free NTFS software for macOS 10.13 High Sierra.
+To enable write to NTFS software on macOS High Sierra 10.13, please refer to How to write NTFS drive in macOS High Sierra 10.13?.

 Still have questions?